doomcatLee/eventPlanning/README.md

-Returns Event Object with properties of # of guests, food type, drink type and entertainment type|none| Event object Calculate the current cost using properties of event object| none | event cost Check for coupon qualification| none | String to notify users if discount available Apply discount | none | discounted cost
-Get and set event properties| none | properties of Event object Return all the event properties in string format | none | Formatted string of properties
+Returns Event Object with properties of # of guests, food type, drink type and entertainment type|none| Event object Calculate the current cost using properties of event object| none | event cost Check for coupon qualification| none | String to notify users if discount available Apply discount using a code | String code | discounted cost Get and set event properties| none | properties of Event object Return all the event properties in string format | none | Formatted string of properties

 ## Setup/Installation Requirements
 ```